 It may seem counterintuitive, but you’ll often find the best deals to fly business or first class by booking those seats with partner airline miles.

-This means if you want to fly Delta One business class, it’ll be cheaper to use Virgin points to book the flight.
+For example, if you want to fly Delta One business class, it’ll be cheaper to use Virgin Atlantic Flying Club points to book the flight.
 Looking to fly Qatar Qsuites?
 Redeeming American miles is almost always the cheapest way to do it.
-And you can fly United Polaris business class to Europe and back for just 88,000 ANA miles roundtrip – just slightly more than the cheapest 60,000-mile rates United charges to fly one-way.
+And you can fly United Polaris business class to Europe and back for just 88,000 ANA miles roundtrip – even when United itself is charging 120,000 miles or more for those same flights.

-But if you head over to Virgin, you can book the same exact Delta flights for just 50,000 Virgin points.
+But if you had headed over to Virgin, you could have booked the same exact Delta flights for just 50,000 Virgin points.

 The best part is that Virgin points are incredibly easy to earn since you can transfer points instantly to Virgin from American Express Membership Rewards, Bilt Rewards, Capital One Venture Rewards, Chase Ultimate Rewards, and Citi ThankYou Points.